milesegan/bayesbot/README.md

 # bayesbot

 Bayesbot is a naive bayesian classifier exposed as a simple web service.
-It is implemented as a Sinatra web service using Redis as the back-end.
+It is implemented as a Python/Flask web service using Redis as the back-end.

 ## web api